Getting into Your BMW or Mini

 For your BMW or Mini, press the button on the back of the remote control (or ‘clicker’) and pull the key ring end to remove the integrated key.
 The integrated or mechanical key can be used to unlock the driver’s door.

 In 2014, BMW and Mini both added themselves to the list of manufacturers hiding the keyhole or lock cylinder, and introduced a new, slightly redesigned key fob.
 The button in this case, is on the side, as shown.
 Press it and pull the key ring end to remove the mechanical key.

 The Mini key is rounder.
 The newest version, shown, has a button on the neck.
 Push it while pulling the key ring with your free hand to retrieve the mechanical key.
 On all other Mini key fobs, the button is simply on the back.

-In 2015, and in the 7-Series only, BMW has created a Display Key.
+In 2015, in higher end models, BMW introduced a Display Key.
 The mechanical key is separate and should be carried in a wallet or purse!
-The Display Key itself can be recharged in the car!
-See the end of this page).
+The Display Key itself can be recharged in the car (see the end of this page).
 If the Display Key goes dead and the mechanical key is not available, roadside assistance will be necessary.